(Updated 18 April 2022)

 Henry married Zoe Prosser.
 He went into business with his brother Jack.

-After a long illness, Harriet died in March 1886, aged 62 years.
+After a long illness, Matilda died in March 1886, aged 62 years.
 John Litchfield Newman died eight months later in November 1886, aged 71 years.
 Both are buried at Te Henui cemetery.